agerwitz/ultimate-guide-to-bosh/README.md

 This is the final stop on our tour of BOSH instances.
 We arrive at the depot of raw materials of what allows a `zookeeper` BOSH deployment with five BOSH instances to actually behave like a cluster of Apache Zookeeper: the Apache Zookeeper software itself.

-If you have been exposed to a variety of different operating systems (Windows, OS X, different Linux distributions) then you will have also been exposed to different packaging systems for the distribution and installation of software.
+If you have had a diverse expose to different operating systems (Windows, OS X, different Linux distributions) then you will have also been exposed to different packaging systems for the distribution and installation of software.
 This broad exposure will prepare you for BOSH packaging in one special way: you will be lacking the energy and the will to fight against "OMG, why is there another packaging system?!"

 BOSH packaging is similar to [Homebrew](https://brew.sh/) packaging for MacOS/OS X in that an installed package is a singular folder.
 An installed Homebrew package will be located at `/usr/local/Cellar/pkgname`.
 An installed BOSH package will be locatable at `/var/vcap/packages/pkgname` (and actually stored within the `/var/vcap/data` ephemeral volume as discussed in a previous section).